 Hailed as a flexibility in Python literature, it is possible to add an additional sibling class into a given hierarchy, thereby redefining parent method definitions (or adding new ones), so that the elder sibling appears to have these capabilities from the viewpoint of all classes below.
 Thus, incorrect or malicious code can be inserted into already validated code.

 As explained in subclause 5.1.4, there are situations in which Python cannot establish a consistent MRO, in which case the TypeError exception is raised.
 For a discussion of vulnerabilities related to unhandled exceptions, see 6.36 Ignored error status and unhandled exceptions [OYB].

-.

 There are no language mechanisms to enforce class invariants when methods are redefined, so that class invariants can be easily violated by redefinitions.